Our Grants

 What makes Still We Rise unique:

-- Streamlined Proposal/Reporting Requirements – minimizing the proposal and reporting process to maximize the impact of funding dollars
+- Streamlined Proposal/Reporting Requirements: Minimal proposal and reporting process to maximize the impact of funding dollars

 The Still We Rise Fund is currently not accepting applications.